alinex/node-alinex/src/doc/coffee.md

 ### Check for empty object

-    unless object? and Object.keys(options).length
+    unless obj? and Object.keys(obj).length

-This will run the following code if the object under test is not defined or is an empty object.
+This will run the following code only if the object under test is not defined or is an empty object.

 Control flow